etacir/TRG-Regional-Seismic-Workflow/README.md

-# ImageBasedBridgeModeling
+# TRG-Regional-Seismic-Workflow
-Matlab toolbox for generating geometric models of bridges from images
+Toolbox for seismic risk and damage assessment of buildings and infrastructure at regional scales